jbloomlab/CoV_229E_antigenic_drift/exptl_data/results/analyze_neut_data.md

 titer_cutoff = 90
 ```

-Plot distribution of titers for each sera against it's "closest" virus:
+Plot distribution of titers for each sera against it's "closest" virus that is **not** a RBD chimera:

 ```python